Guides

 What percentage tungsten should beginners get?

-80% tungsten is the sweet spot for beginners on a budget.
-It gives you a slimmer barrel than brass at an affordable price.
-90% tungsten is even slimmer and more durable but costs more.
-Both are excellent choices.
-Avoid brass darts — they're fat, wear out fast and hold you back from day one.
+80% tungsten is the sweet spot if you're watching the budget.
+Slimmer than brass, affordable, does the job well.
+90% tungsten is noticeably slimmer and lasts longer but costs more.
+Both are solid choices.
+Just avoid brass — it's fat, wears out fast and will hold you back from day one.

 Should beginners buy player edition darts?

-Yes — player edition darts from major brands like Winmau, Target and Red Dragon are excellent quality and designed by professional players.
-They're not gimmicks.
-Players like Peter Wright, Michael van Gerwen and Nathan Aspinall have genuine input into the barrel shape, grip pattern and weight distribution.
-Plus, there's something motivating about throwing the same dart as a world champion.
+Go for it.
+Player edition darts from Winmau, Target and Red Dragon are genuinely well-made.
+Players like Peter Wright, Michael van Gerwen and Nathan Aspinall have real input into the design — barrel shape, grip, weight distribution.
+These aren't just generic darts with a name slapped on.
+Plus there's something motivating about throwing the same darts as a world champion.

 Are expensive darts worth it for beginners?

-You don't need to spend over $80 as a beginner, but spending $40-70 on a quality tungsten set is absolutely worth it.
-The difference between a $15 brass set and a $50 tungsten set is night and day — better grip, slimmer barrels, tighter grouping and they last years instead of months.
-Think of it this way: a $60 dart set that lasts 2 years costs less than $3 per month.
+You don't need to spend over $80.
+But spending $40-70 on a proper tungsten set is absolutely worth it.
+The difference between a $15 brass set and a $50 tungsten set is night and day — better grip, slimmer barrels, tighter grouping, and they'll last years instead of weeks.
+A $60 set that lasts 2 years costs less than $3 a month.
+Bargain.

 What's the difference between tungsten and brass darts?